Close

 Educational/professional background

-Over the past 5 years, my work encompasses clinical, medical education, and research activities.
-As a clinician, I have acquired natural communication skills and a solid clinical acumen around infectious disease.
-As a teacher, I have honed my skills in delivering teaching whilst reflecting and developing a pedagogical style as a lecturer in the medical school in Sierra Leone.
+I earned my medical degree from Venezuela and an MSc in International Public Health from the Royal Tropical Institute (KIT) in the Netherlands.
+Over the past five years, my work has encompassed clinical, medical education and research activities.
+I have acquired natural communication skills and a solid clinical acumen around infectious diseases as a clinician.
+As a teacher, I have honed my skills in delivering teaching while reflecting and developing a pedagogical style as a lecturer in the medical school in Sierra Leone.
+As a clinical researcher, I worked with King’s College London as a clinical study assistant, data coder and, recently, a clinical research fellow for the Stroke in Sierra Leone research study, funded by the National Institute of Health Research.

 Research interests or career goals